top of page

 Thoughts Without a Thinker | Mark Epstein

-Reading can support reflection and insight, but it is not a substitute for psychotherapy.
-Recommendations are offered with clinical judgment and context rather than as general prescriptions.
-Mindfulness-based ideas appear in my work selectively and psychologically, integrated within evidence-based approaches like CBT and ACT, rather than as spiritual practice or lifestyle guidance.
+Reading can support reflection, but it is not a substitute for psychotherapy.
+Recommendations are made within context rather than as general prescriptions.

 • LinkedIn